ultralytics/ultralytics/docs/python.md

     === "Results usage"
         ```python
-        # results would be a list of Result object including all the predictions by default
+        # results would be a list of Results object including all the predictions by default
         # but be careful as it could occupy a lot memory when there're many images,
         # especially the task is segmentation.
         # 1. return as a list